-8. After the completion of the packing cycle, the power unit should stop automatically.
+8. After completion of the packing cycle, the power unit should stop automatically.
 If it does not, press the "STOP" button.
-Check the timers in power panel.
-They may be faulty or incorrectly adjusted.
-If unit has stopped in mid-cycle, unit may dwell at the end of extend or retract position to resynchronize unit time.
+Check the pressure switch in the cylinder "retract" line.
+It may be faulty or incorrectly set.

 Warning: Make sure the interlocks are installed and functioning properly.